christoph-heinrich/mpv-pointer-event/README.md

 Single click/tap pauses/unpauses the video.
 Long click/tap opens the menu.
+Drag/swipe vertical on the left half to change speed.
-Drag/swipe vertical to change volume.
+Drag/swipe vertical on the right half to change volume.
 Drag/swipe horizontal to seek.